inteliquent/voice-platform-demo/README.md

-# IQ VOICE PLATFORM SALES DEMO
+# Inteliquent VOICE PLATFORM DEMO
-## Demo demo scripts
+## Demo scripts
-This repository contains instructions that a interested Inteliquent cusotmer can follow to test various capabilities of the Inteliquent Voice Platform.
-This demo includes use of an Acrobits SIP client to demonstrate the full E2E capability of Inteliquent including the Network-the Platform-the Client.
+This repository contains instructions that an interested Inteliquent cusotmer can follow to test various capabilities of the Inteliquent Voice Platform.
+This demo includes use of an Acrobits SIP client to demonstrate the full E2E capability of Inteliquent (Network-Platform-Client).

 ### Disclaimer
-This should be used for domonstrations only, any audio recording created during this demo will be accessible to others with the same webhook link!
+This app should be used for domonstrations only, any audio recording created during this demo will be accessible to aynone with the same webhook link!

 ### Doorman app demo
 The doorman app demonstrates the following platform/client capabilities: